sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/orbital/README.md

 A rough view of the axial polar movement overlaid on the magnetic polar movement along the same timeline (1900-2018):

 ![](img/npw2.jpg)

+### Data format

+"The polar motion is described by the movement of the pole position, with coordinates xp and yp defined positive towards the central Greenwich meridian and 90° W longitude, respectively."

 ## I've added the Earth's polar...